 You are encouraged to see Michelle Seets in the Activities Office if you have questions or wish to review your reflection before submitting it.

 Varsity Letter application

-When you've finished all the requirements, complete the MHS Varsity Letter application and submit it with a verified record of your hours served, letters of recommendation, reflection project and a digital photo of you performing service.
+When you've finished all the requirements, complete the MHS Varsity Letter application and submit it with a verified record of your hours served, letters of recommendation and reflection project.

 - Who can participate?